phpDocumentor/guides/packages/guides-cli/CONTRIBUTING.rst

 =========================

 This project is developed in the mono-repository `phpDocumentor Guides <https://github.com/phpDocumentor/guides>`__.
-The repository you are currently in gets auto-created by splitting the mono-respository.
+The repository you are currently in gets auto-created by splitting the mono-repository.
 You **must not** contribute to this repository directly but always to the mono-repository linked above.

 Create Issues